slevithan/regex/README.md

 <a href="https://github.com/slevithan/regex#readme"><img src="https://github.com/slevithan/regex/raw/main/regex-logo.svg" height="130" alt="regex logo"></a>

 `regex` creates **readable, high performance, *native* JavaScript regular expressions** with advanced features and best practices built-in.
 It's lightweight (6.5 KB minified and brotlied) and supports all ES2024+ regex functionality.
+It can also be used dependency-free as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex).

 Highlights include support for free spacing and comments, atomic groups via `(?>…)` which can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines via `\g<name>` which enable powerful composition, and context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.